History

 Planning for a vibrant future

-We will also add a new Fellowship building—complete with an updated kitchen, large gathering space, and even showers for overnight programs and conferences.
+Rumple is excited to announce expansion plans for its campus.
+We’ve completed exciting renovations to the Manse, Education Building, and our Children and Youth space, and now we’re ready to bring the final stage to life.
+We are in the process of building a new Fellowship building—complete with an updated kitchen, large gathering space, and even showers for overnight programs and conferences.
 We’ve outgrown our existing space, and this new building will give us much-needed room to house youth activities and allow larger groups to gather together in one space.
 Learn more about the campus expansion.